MakeSchool-Tutorials/Environment-Setup/P01-Computer-And-Environment-Setup/content.md

 # Operating System

-Next you must download and install - or update - your operating system:
+Next you must download and install - or update - your operating system.
+The operating system is the software that makes your whole computer function

 > [action]
 >